KMohamed20/elevvo-frontend-tasks-interns/README.md

 ## 🎉 Acknowledgments

 ### 🙏 Special Thanks
-- **Elevvo Team** - For providing this amazing internship opportunity
+- **Elevvo Team** - For providing this amazing remote internship opportunity
 - **Web Development Community** - For the inspiration and resources
 - **Open Source Contributors** - For the tools and libraries used
 - **MDN Web Docs** - For comprehensive web technology documentation